r-aravindhan/my-show-finder/README.md

 ## Usage

 - Login with `aravindhan_r@epam.com` and `030595`
-- Browse movies, view details, and book tickets
+- Browse movies, view details, book tickets, and cancel tickets
 - Manage bookings in the booking history

 ## Technologies